-Corporate health management service provider Hacarus raises ¥50 million from Kyoto City Startup Fund and others; reaches total of ¥100 million.
+Corporate health management service provider Hacarus raises ¥50 million from Kyoto City Startup Fund and others; reaches a total of ¥100 million.

-Hacarus Inc. (HQ: Nakagyo-ku, Kyoto; CEO: Kenshin Fujiwara), a company that provides health management services through a smart phone app, would like to announce that it has raised a total of ¥50 million through a capital loan from the Japan Finance Corporation and third party share allocations underwritten by the Kyoto City Startup Fund.
+Hacarus Inc. (HQ: Nakagyo-ku, Kyoto; CEO: Kenshin Fujiwara), a company that provides health management services through a smartphone app, would like to announce that it has raised a total of ¥50 million through a capital loan from the Japan Finance Corporation and third-party share allocations underwritten by the Kyoto City Startup Fund.
 Hacarus’ seed fund from October of last year has now reached a total of ¥100 million.

 The company will use the newly raised funds to hire engineers at its base in the Philippines and to strengthen its partner sales system within Japan.
 As the first step to services provided with partner corporations, it will begin offering “Hakarus for Relo,” a customized version of the Hacarus app for a partner corporation, at the end of July.